The committee machine: Computational to statistical gaps in learning a two-layers neural network: Update functions and AMP derivation

 \subsubsection{Relaxed BP equations}

-Lets consider a set of messages $\{m_{i\to \mu},\tilde{m}_{\mu \to i}\}_{i=1..n,\mu=1..m}$ on the bipartite factor graph corresponding to our problem Fig.~\ref{fig_factG}.
+Let us consider a set of messages $\{m_{i\to \mu},\tilde{m}_{\mu \to i}\}_{i=1..n,\mu=1..m}$ on the bipartite factor graph corresponding to our problem Fig.~\ref{fig_factG}.
 These messages correspond to the marginal probabilities of $W_i$ if we remove the edges $i \to \mu$ or $\mu \to i$.
 The belief propagation (BP) equations (or sum-product equations) can be formulated as the following \cite{mezard2009information,wainwright2008graphical}, where $W_i=(w_{il})_{l=1..K} \in \bbR^K$: